yxdong/pygoic/README.md

 ### go and do

 `go` accepts a coroutine object (call of async funcion) as parameter, and start executing it concurrently (not accurate).
 You can expect `go` to behave the same as in Golang.
-Except it will return an `awaitable`, which can be used with `await` or `do` when need to wait.
+Except it will return an `awaitable`, which can be consumed by `await` or `do` if needed.

 `do` also accepts a coroutine object as parameter.
 The difference is that it will **block** until coroutine object is finished, and will return the result.